 Given that pretty much takes the “joy” out of a joy flight for everyone involved, the Eats Worlds have generally avoided those on holidays… until now.

-We’re in the Whitsundays and there really is no better way to see the breathtaking Great Barrier Reef than with a bird’s eye perspective and, as I’m here mostly for work, we’ve been invited by the lovely folk from Air Whitsunday Seaplanes to take to the skies.
+We’re in the Whitsundays Islands with the kids and there really is no better way to see the breathtaking Great Barrier Reef than with a bird’s eye perspective and, as I’m here mostly for work, we’ve been invited by the lovely folk from Air Whitsunday Seaplanes to take to the skies.
 So I face two dilemmas – pissing off a client and Raffles, who is so excited at the prospect he’s tap-dancing on the tarmac.
 Gulp!

 Ergo I find myself swallowing a teaspoon or two of cement to harden up for a half day Whitsunday joy flight.
 And not on just any old little plane, no. This one is suffering from an identity crisis and thinks it’s a boat!